vaibhavv2004/Open_lab/README.md

 Repository Overview

-This repository contains the implementation of Rationale-Guided Retrieval-Augmented Generation (RAG²).
-It includes code for training the filtering model, setting up the retriever, and running inference.
+This repository contains the implementation of TinyXAI: A Consumer-Grade Stress Monitoring Engine for Always-On Wearable Devices.

 Detailed instructions for each component will be provided soon.

-Citation
-If you use this work, please cite our paper: